-Cats will wrestle and play with each other and sometimes even get a little rough, but that doesn't necessarily mean they are a dominant cat.
-Cats who live together and that normally get along will exhibit non-painful ear biting, grabbing, chasing, and other mannerisms as a part of their playful activities.
-These behaviors develop when a cat is a very young kitten and are understood by well-socialized cats, but cats who were not well socialized may not know how to communicate with other cats, or sometimes dynamics arise within a multi-cat household that alter how even the most well-socialized cats interact with each other.
+Cats will wrestle and play with each other and sometimes even get a little rough, but that can be normal cat behavior.
+Cats who live together and that normally get along will exhibit non-painful ear biting, grabbing, and chasing as a part of their playful activities.
+These behaviors develop when a cat is a very young kitten and are understood by other well-socialized cats.
+Cats who were not well socialized may not know how to communicate with other cats, or sometimes dynamics arise within a multi-cat household that alter how even the most well-socialized cats interact with each other.
 Cats who start to show signs of dominance or anxiety can be challenging to work with, especially in multi-cat households.

 Dominant Cat Behavior

 Cats who are more dominant than other cats will display some specific behaviors depending on the situation they are in.
-Dominance in a cat can appear at a young age but it will become especially apparent once it's socially mature or when its about two to four years of age.
+Dominance in a cat can appear at a young age but it will become especially apparent once mature or when it's about two to four years of age.
 This is the age cats typically will test their boundaries with other cats to establish a hierarchy.

-Simple dominance will be exhibited by a cat by marking or spraying urine on territory, stealing and hoarding toys, rubbing its face on items it wants to claim as its own, and claiming specific areas to sleep, pushing other cats away from the food bowl, and/or starting at or physically intimidating other cats.
-Cats who live alone may even exhibit these behaviors due to its natural instincts–and you may not even notice!
-But a dominant cat that lives with other cats will be more obvious.
+Simple dominance will be exhibited by a cat by marking or spraying urine on territory, stealing and hoarding toys, rubbing its face on items it wants to claim as its own, claiming specific areas to sleep, pushing other cats away from the food bowl, and/or starting at or physically intimidating other cats.
+Cats who live alone may exhibit some of these behaviors too.
+A dominant cat that lives with other cats will have more obvious behaviors.

 Dominant cats may attempt to establish their dominance in a multiple cat household by hissing, hitting, and growling.
 They may also urinate outside of the litter box in areas that the other cats frequent, push other cats out of the food bowl until they are done eating, and make the other cats feel threatened.
 Dominant cats may also target sick cats in the house.
 Cats can sense and smell changes in other cats, often before the owner even knows about it.
-Therefore, they may be pushier and act out for no apparent reason towards a cat that isn't feeling well.
+Therefore, they may be more aggressive and act out for no apparent reason towards a cat that isn't feeling well.

-Stress can also trigger a dominant cat to act out.
-Displaced aggression is often observed in multiple cat households when an indoor cat sees an outdoor cat through a window and takes out its anger on a different cat.
+Stress can also trigger a cat to act out.
+For example, displaced aggression is often observed in multiple cat households when an indoor cat sees an outdoor cat through a window and takes out its anxiety on a cat in the home.
 Other major household changes may also cause this type of behavior including introductions of new pets or people, moving to a new home, construction in the home, and other stressful events.

 Hierarchy can change with the introduction of a new cat or if you have several cats living together.
 Some cats will act dominantly in one room with one cat and suddenly switch roles in another room with another cat.
-If a cat doesn't get out of the way of the dominant cat, then they are automatically choosing to fight.
-Passive aggressive mannerisms from the dominant cat, such as excessive licking, standing on, or sitting on the other cat may be displayed, but swatting and even biting may occur if the submissive cat chooses to stand its ground for too long.
+Mannerisms from the dominant cat, such as excessive licking, standing on, or sitting on the other cat may be displayed, and swatting and even biting may occur.

 Why Are Some Cats More Dominant Than Others?